SPAMregistration/spamdataset/index.md

 ![myimage](git1.png)

 ### Datasets
 Due to the lack of a publicly available datasets with ground truth, we synthetically generated deforming pointclouds to benchmark our approach.
 These datasets are publicly available online [***HERE***](https://studentutsedu-my.sharepoint.com/:f:/g/personal/behnam_maleki_uts_edu_au/EqJdAmXs43dIsZsxkBQ_mLgBZ7irzUhFxuJD-Ua8ViQIyA?e=XK1wKa).
 These models are exported as ".ply" format and the indicies in these deformable models are preserved so that they can be traced within different deformations.
-Therefore, the points with similar indices are correspodning throughout the deformations.
+Therefore, the points with similar indices are correspodning to each other throughout the deformations.
 ![myimage2](deforming_models.png)

 ### Video